mlflow/mlflow-export-import/README_individual.md

 import-model --help

 Options:
-  --input-dir TEXT              Input directory produced by export_model.py.
+  --input-dir TEXT              Input directory that contains the exported
-                                [required]
+                                registered model.  [required]
   --model TEXT                  New registered model name.  [required] --experiment-name TEXT        Destination experiment name  - will be created
-                                if it does not exist.  [required] --delete-model BOOLEAN        First delete the model if it exists and all its versions.  [default: False] --await-creation-for INTEGER  Await creation for specified seconds.
+                                if it does not exist.  [required] --delete-model BOOLEAN        If the model exists, first delete the model and all its versions.  [default: False] --await-creation-for INTEGER  Await creation for specified seconds.
+  --sleep-time INTEGER          Sleep time for polling until
+                                version.status==READY.
-  --verbose BOOLEAN             Verbose.  [default: False] --help                        Show this message and exit.
+  --verbose BOOLEAN             Verbose.  [default: False]
 ```